samanuzma/TicketBookingSystemSWSY/readme.txt

-This is a ticket booking system created by Saman, Young, Sonia and William
+This is a ticket booking system created by Saman, Young, Sonia, Sreekanth and William